Skip to main content

 What to Include in Your Office Space Lease Agreement (UK)

-A comprehensive UK Office Space Lease Agreement must contain several essential elements.
+A thorough UK Office Space Lease Agreement must contain several essential elements.
 The document must precisely identify both the landlord and the tenant, including their full legal names, Companies House registration numbers if applicable, and correspondence addresses.
 The demised premises must be exactly defined: the full postal address, floor and unit details, an approximate net internal area in square feet or square metres, and any ancillary rights such as access to car parking, loading bays, or cycle storage.

 The lease term must be stated, including the exact commencement date, the expiry date, and the overall duration.
 The Landlord and Tenant Act 1954 status must be expressly stated — whether the lease is protected under Part II of the 1954 Act (giving the tenant security of tenure and renewal rights) or is contracted out of the Act's protection (with no statutory renewal rights).
 If contracted out, the prescribed warning notice and statutory declaration must have been completed before the lease was entered into.